appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

 ## Overview

-This document provides a checklist to be followed before installing the Self-Hosted Appcircle.
+This page provides a checklist to be followed before installing the Self-Hosted Appcircle.

 It includes checks for the operating system, CPU core and architecture, RAM, disk, swappiness settings, DNS settings, SSL certificate, SMTP settings, Git server configuration, and necessary firewall rules.